Multimedia Story

 The Picture of a Curator

-discovery and more on storytelling, and emails.
+focus on discovery and more on storytelling, and emails.

 “There are lots of different ways to enter this world.
+And I

-stories in there to tell and bring people in,” McCusker says.
+to tell and bring people in,” McCusker says.

 But before McCusker can get to hanging art, she must first communicate.
-Communication is fundamental to being a curator, it makes the museum’s world go around and moves things forward, explains McCusker.
+Communication is fundamental to being a curator; it makes the museum’s world go around and moves things forward, explains McCusker.

-After McCusker arrived at the with a heart full of art and a collaborative mindset, Associate Curator of Collections Luke Kelly saw a major shift in the museum’s dynamic.
+After McCusker arrived at the museum with a heart full of art and a collaborative mindset, colleagues noticed a shift in how departments worked together.

 “She is far more communicative.
 I think sometimes in museums, even in small museums, you can get so siloed.
-The curators don't talk to the educators, the educators talk to collections, so it's about good communication, and it starts with our managers, Alisa, being one of them,” Kelly says.
+The curators don't talk to the educators; the educators talk to collections, so it's about good communication, and it starts with our managers, Alisa, being one of them,” Associate Curator of Collections Luke Kelly says.

 The Curious Growing Pains